 Step 6.
 Get your IT infrastructure ready

-Preparing your existing IT infrastructure for new software implementation is one of the most critical steps in the EHR implementation plan and it requires a thorough analysis of the existing technology landscape.
+Preparing your existing IT infrastructure for new software implementation is one of the most critical stages in the EHR implementation plan and it requires a thorough analysis of the existing technology landscape.
 Whether you get the proper hardware for your EHR system or deploy a cloud-based solution, make sure data interoperability will not be affected by the changes in your IT landscape.
 Otherwise, your overall operational efficiency might be at stake.

 Step 7.
-Prepare to data migration
+Prepare for data migration

 Transferring the old electronic health records to the new system is another important step.
 Data migration checklists prepared beforehand can be very useful.
 They will help you identify the scope of data that needs to be transferred, the sets of data that need to be excluded or deleted, and data conversions or transformations that must be done.